 - meshing general and special education into one unified system.

-Unless services for students with moderate to severe disabilities reflect all of the first 5 themes, those services cannot be defined as reflecting school inclusion.
+Unless services for students with significant disabilities reflect all of the first 5 themes, those services cannot be defined as reflecting school inclusion.

 A major underpinning of the idea of inclusion is that Everyone Belongs.
 The continuum and least restrictive environment concepts, by their nature, encourage all kinds of assumptions about the "placement needs" of students with various types of challenges.

-Inclusion starts with the assumption that all children belong in the regular classroom with their age peers in the school where they would typically go if they were not [developmentally disabled].
+Inclusion starts with the assumption that all children belong in the general classroom with their age peers in the school where they would typically go if they were not disabled.
 As Doug Biklen has pointed out, it is important to presume competence in all students.
 Never assume, for instance, a student who is not able to speak is unable to understand and learn.
-As Jeff and Cindy Strully say about their daughter Shawntell:
+As Jeff and Cindy Strully said about their daughter Shawntell: